AmyOlex/Chrono/README.md

 ##### NN:

 ##### DT:
+The decision tree algorithm was based off of a model built from: https://machinelearningmastery.com/implement-decision-tree-algorithm-scratch-python/ It reads in the generated training data and creates a binary decision tree for evaluation taking into account the weights of certain inputs.
+Updates were made to the source code to work for our program.

 #### T6 Program Structure
 Our program has 4 main components: "run_T6.py" is the driver script that imports the data files and controls the the main